 11. Except as provided in subdivision ten of this section, if a person receives a notice of liability pursuant to this section it shall be a valid defense to an allegation of liability for a violation of toll collection regulations that the individual who received the notice of liability pursuant to this section was not the owner of the vehicle at the time the violation occurred.
-If the owner liable for a violation of toll collection regulations pursuant to this section was not the operator of the vehicle at the time the time and the operator of the vehicle at the time of the violation, the owner may maintain an action for indemnification against the operator.
+If the owner liable for a violation of toll collection regulations pursuant to this section was not the operator of the vehicle at the time the time the violation for indemnification against the operator.